Kindergarten Registration is OPEN!

 The link between family, school and student

 The School District of Lancaster understands that students and families often face barriers that can inhibit success in school.
-That’s why the district has a team of 20 Student & Family Resource Specialists (SFRS), all of whom are licensed social workers or professional counselors, to help make sure every child in SDoL has what they need to be the best they can be.
+That’s why the district has a team of 20 Social Workers, all of whom are licensed social workers or professional counselors, to help make sure every child in SDoL has what they need to be the best they can be.

-If you or someone you know could benefit from the support of an SFRS, contact an SDoL school and ask to be connected to the Student and Family Resource Specialist.
+If you or someone you know could benefit from the support of a social worker, contact an SDoL school and ask to be connected to the social worker.

 Individual supports